MichaelPihlblad/flowerhub-portal-api_python-lib/API_DOCUMENTATION.md

 # FlowerHub API Documentation

-This document describes the API endpoints used by the FlowerHub Python client library, including the complete data structures returned by each endpoint.
+This document describes the API endpoints including the complete data structures returned by each endpoint.

-The Python client library provides typed dataclasses for all API response data.
-See the [dataclasses](#dataclasses) section below for the complete type definitions.

 ## Base URL
 ```